The Court Jester: Plot

 King Roderick the Tyrant, having sent Lord Ravenhurst to slaughter the Royal Family of England, usurps the throne.
 The Black Fox and his band of rebels rescue the true king, an infant with the royal "purple pimpernel" birthmark on his backside.
 They harass Roderick and his men while guarding the baby.
 Lords Brockhurst, Finsdale, and Pertwee convince the king to seek alliance with Sir Griswold of MacElwain, by offering him Roderick's daughter Gwendolyn in marriage.
 Gwendolyn objects, for the castle witch Griselda foretold a more gallant lover.

 Hubert Hawkins, the Black Fox's minstrel, brings a troupe of acrobat-midgets from the carnival to replace him so he can fight, but the Black Fox refuses.
 The King's men find their hideout, so Hawkins and another rebel, Maid Jean, are ordered to disguise themselves as wine merchants and take the baby to safety.
 They meet the king's newly hired jester, Giacomo, on the road.
 Jean knocks him out and tells Hawkins to steal his identity.
 Hawkins heads for the castle, and Jean travels on alone, but is captured by the king's men, who were ordered to bring the fairest wenches to the king's court.

 Lord Ravenhurst tells a friend that Giacomo is actually an assassin whom he hired to kill Brockhurst, Finsdale, and Pertwee, to prevent the alliance.
-Gwendolyn decides to kill Griselda for lying to her, until Griselda promises Giacomo as her prophesied lover.
+Simultaneously, Gwendolyn decides to kill Griselda for lying to her, until Griselda promises Giacomo as her prophesied lover.
 Hawkins, unaware of both these things, enters the castle and tries to make contact with a rebel confederate.
 However, Ravenhurst unwittingly appears at his whistle signal, so Hawkins allies himself with him instead.
-Prior to his arrival, Fergus the Hostler, the true confederate, met up with Jean and hid the baby in a basket.
+Prior to his arrival, Fergus the Hostler, the true confederate, already met up with Jean, and now has the baby hidden in a basket.
 Jean sneaks into the palace and steals a key to a secret passage from King Roderick's chambers.